 - New: Starlight autofocus, up to 30mins exposure

-Any LX100 owner will take one look at the LX100-2 and notice that they're rather similar.
-The footprint is the same, as is the lens and general layout, with only the front grip being a prominent new addition.
+Any LX100 owner will take one look at the LX100 Mark 2 and struggle to see much difference.
+The footprint is the same, as is the lens and general layout, with only the front grip being a prominent new addition from a visual standpoint.

 There is a lot more going on behind the scenes though.
 The most prominent of which is the addition of a touchscreen for touch-based controls, which we felt was missing from the original model.
 Sadly there's no vari-angle screen bracket, which has felt restrictive in use – this feature is a staple in most dedicated cameras these days.

-The battery is also charged via USB, which is a potentially good idea with a bit of a flaw: as no charging cradle is included for mains charging, there's no way to easily charge up a reserve battery, and USB-based charging is currently too slow in all cameras that we've seen (it should be USB-C with fast-charging, but it's not).
+The battery is also charged via USB, which although is a potentially good idea has a bit of a flaw: as no charging cradle is included for mains charging, there's no way to easily charge up a reserve battery, and USB-based charging is currently too slow in all cameras that we've seen (it should be USB-C with fast-charging, but it's not).